Go West (1940 film)

-Go West is a 1940 American comedy western film from Metro-Goldwyn-Mayer starring the Marx Bros.
+Go West is a 1940 American comedy Western film from Metro-Goldwyn-Mayer starring the Marx Bros.
 In their tenth film, (Groucho, Harpo, and Chico) head to the American West and attempt to unite a couple by ensuring that a stolen property deed is retrieved.
 The film was directed by Edward Buzzell and written by Irving Brecher.

 The film also features actors John Carroll and Diana Lewis as the love interests and actress and singer June MacCloy.

 Plot

 Confidence man S. Quentin Quale is heading west to seek his fortune, but is short ten dollars for a train ticket.
-In the railroad station, he encounters brothers Joseph and Rusty Panello and attempts to swindle their money, but the two are also con men and manage to swindle Quale's money, instead.
+In the railroad station, he encounters brothers Joseph and Rusty Panello and attempts to swindle them, but the Panellos are also con men and swindle Quale instead.
 The Panellos are friends with an old prospector named Dan Wilson whose near-worthless property, Dead Man's Gulch, has no gold.

 The Panellos loan Wilson their last ten dollars for a grubstake and he insists on giving them the deed to the Gulch as collateral.
 Unbeknownst to Wilson, Terry Turner, the son of his longtime rival and beau to his granddaughter Eve, has travelled to New York in order to persuade the Railroad to purchase Dead Man's Gulch from Dan Wilson.

 Terry convinces the railway officials that the gulch is the only practical route through the mountains to the west.
-The railroad agrees to buy the property thus making the deed holder rich.
-After Quale attempts to swindle the Panellos out of the deed, crooked railroad executive John Beecher and shady saloon owner "Red" Baxter manage to steal the deed from Quale; Quale and the Panello brothers help Terry and Eve retrieve the deed and deliver it to the railroad officials in New York.
+They agree to buy the property, thus making the deed holder wealthy.
+After Quale attempts to swindle the Panellos out of the deed, crooked railroad executive John Beecher and shady saloon owner "Red" Baxter steal the deed from Quale.
+Quale and the Panello brothers help Terry and Eve retrieve the deed and deliver it to the railroad officials in New York.